meetric1/gmod_shader_guide/README.md

 > [!NOTE]
 > A material can have many flags, but only 1 shader.

-Despite its name, screenspace_general is not actually screenspace (as of the 2015 CS:S branch), and was likely used for testing.\
+Despite its name, screenspace_general is not actually screenspace (as of the 2015 CS:S branch), and was likely used for testing.
-See [Example 9] for more specific information regarding screenspace_general

 More info on .vmt's:\
 https://developer.valvesoftware.com/wiki/VMT